Top Paris activities

 Read more

-Eiffel Tower (Pass By)
+Eiffel Tower (pass by)

 Passage in front of the Eiffel TowerThe Eiffel Tower Listen is a puddled iron tower 324 meters high located in Paris.Built in two years by Gustave Eiffel and his collaborators for the Universal Exhibition of Paris of 1889, celebrating the centenary of the French Revolution, and initially named "tower of 300 meters", it became the symbol of the French capital and a site Leading tourism: it was the third most visited French cultural site in 2015, with 5.9 million visitors in 20162.
 Since its opening to the public, it has welcomed more than 300 million visitors.